Dear Tita Pacita: On Politics And Social Media

 DO NOT ADD TO THE NOISE.

-It’s already there, the trolls are earning and doing their jobs well, the clueless are latching on to whatever article or photo (real or not) that serves their beliefs, and there will be media outlets, however legit, that may or will make mistakes, out of sheer oversight or perhaps the greed to hoard the most clicks and shares.
+It’s already there, the trolls are earning and doing their jobs well, the clueless are latching on to whatever article or photo (real or not) that serves their beliefs, and there will be media outlets, however legit, that may or will make mistakes, out of sheer oversight or perhaps the greed to hoard the most views and shares.
 So, unless you have the power to shut them down and wipe out all the bots, then just ignore them and bask in your peace and quiet.
+If it needs as drastic an action as uninstalling social media apps on your phone, then I'm all for it.

 VERIFY YOUR SOURCE.

 Do not share what you haven’t really read through carefully.
-I know it’s tempting to be the one to share breaking news or be the source of a current hot topic.
-The same goes for feeling extreme fear or excitement, when sharing your "feels" online would be one of the immediate ways to express it.
-And while it is a common behavior that preys on even the best of us, please think through it first.
+I know it’s tempting to be the first one to share breaking news or be the source of a current hot topic.
+The same goes with feeling extreme fear or excitement online, as it is the most immediate ways to express it.
+While it is a common behavior that preys on even the best of us, please think through your every post first, especially if it is based on extreme emotion.
 Again, think.
 Through.
 It.
 First.

 REMEMBER THE HISTORIC, PRE-FREE DATA DAYS.

 Let’s take a moment to recall the early days of Facebook.
 Wasn’t it all about seeing what your friends and family were up to, connecting with relatives overseas, and virtually poking each other even if we didn't fully understand why that was so satisfying?
-Now if you were born with Facebook already alive and omnipresent, well, I would tell you about the social media platform's first few days as simple and… quiet.
+Now if you were born with Facebook already alive and omnipresent, well, I'd like you to know that the social media platform's first few days were pretty simple and… quiet.
+It was used primarily to get updated and connect with friends, perhaps abroad, or elsewhere.

 If you’re the type who can’t sit still and have really, really strong feelings about a political issue and would like to use your social media account to share your thoughts, then my advice is to let your emotions subside first and then post if you really feel compelled to do so.